candles and incense burning on window sill and green bouquet

 Individuals who typically rely on emotion-focused coping strategies sometimes use drugs or alcohol.
 This coping method is less healthy than problem-focused coping, often preventing those in need from seeking healthier support systems.

-However, if one positively examines how personal behavior is further compounding the problem, then makes positive changes to adjust, this technique can be quite effective.
+However, this technique can be quite effective if one positively examines how personal behavior further compounds the problem and then makes positive changes to adjust.

-If this proves difficult, turning to social support, counseling, or forming a positive plan of action is always more effective.
+If this proves difficult, it is always more effective to turn to social support, counseling, or forming a positive action plan.

 Social Support

 Those seeking social support look to others for emotional assistance or advice in relieving stress.
-It’s important to note that confiding in others after traumatic events yield better outcomes.
-But, if the confidante responds negatively, this often increases the sufferer’s emotional distress.
+It’s important to note that confiding in others after traumatic events yields better outcomes.

 Therefore, choose your confidante wisely.
-Or seek counseling when needed.
-Having a trusted mentor, teacher, or wise friend is helpful.
-And be sure your confidante doesn’t have a gossiping habit!
+Having a trusted mentor, teacher, or wise friend who empathizes with and supports you can be one of your most effective calming techniques.

 Religious-Coping

 Religious coping contains elements of all three previously mentioned strategies.
-This coping strategy seeks to conserve or transform meaning in the face of adversity.
-While religious coping is normally associated with positive outcomes, belief in a punishing God, or feeling unfairly treated, usually leads to poor outcomes.
+This strategy seeks to conserve or transform meaning in the face of adversity.
+While religious coping is usually associated with positive outcomes, belief in a punishing God or feeling unfairly treated usually leads to poor outcomes.

-But, believing in a supreme power who is uncaring or wishes us harm, makes us feel powerless and angry.
+But believing in a supreme power that is uncaring or wishes us harm makes us feel powerless and angry.

 Meaning-Making

-This coping strategy involves an attempt to see the positive or meaningful aspects of a stressful situation.
+This coping strategy involves seeing a stressful situation’s positive or meaningful aspects.
 Asking, “Why me?” is associated with poorer outcomes.
-But, understanding how a problem fits into one’s life, then successfully dealing with it, allows for personal development and growth.
+But, understanding how a problem fits into one’s life and then successfully dealing with it allows for personal development and growth.

 This doesn’t mean one escapes pain.
-Instead, one grows stronger because of it.
+Instead, one grows more potent because of it.

-An example of meaning-making coping would be an employee who was recently laid off from work.
-He views this as the kick in the pants he needs to seek his dream job.
-Then he forms a successful online business.
+An example of meaning-making coping is an employee recently laid off.
+He views this as the kick in the pants he needs to seek his dream job, and then he forms a successful online business.

 Now that we’ve reviewed the different coping strategies, you’ve likely seen yourself in one or two.
-This will help you seek healthy coping measures in the future.
-And avoid unhealthy ones!
+This helps you seek healthy coping measures in the future.

 Calming Techniques For Coping With Stress